 Once I had the themes in, I decided to take the opportunity to also introduce a custom typeface.
 The app has been using Roboto since forever and it felt like it was time to spice things up.
 I decided to go with Manrope since it is a font I’ve previously used and found to be excellent for visual appeal and accessibility.
-I’m still not a 100% confident in my choice, so if people have better options in mind I’d love to know down in the comments or through Twitter.
+I’m still not a 100% confident in my choice, so if people have better options in mind I’d love to know down in the comments.

 Once the new font face was in, I opted to enable dynamic colors.
 Admittedly not the right choice, since I should’ve validated the “default” palette first but that’s what I did ¯\(ツ)/¯.